Back to Silas S. Brown's home page

 - A way of interacting with the computer that involves typing commands on the keyboard and seeing the computer's response written below.
 It might not look as nice as a modern graphical desktop, but it can be quite efficient when you get used to it; moreover, if you're writing in C then the command line tends to be the easiest interface to write for, freeing up the programmer to concentrate on the calculation part instead of having to spend all their time making it look pretty.
 Sometimes another programmer who specialises in pretty front-ends will come along later and add one.
 (I'm more of a "back-end" than a "front-end" programmer.)

 - Naturally occuring DNA fragments in unicellular immune systems that have been repurposed for genetic engineering.
-Widely hailed as the "next big thing" after PCR, but doesn't replace PCR: PCR is about reading/testing, while CRISPR is about writing/changing like a Unix
+Widely hailed as the "next big thing" after PCR, but doesn't yet replace it in all cases.
+CRISPR is more about editing genes like a Unix

 ThanksI've lost track of how many giants I've stood on the shoulders of for this, but they include: